Lassie

 https://unsplash.com/photos/fd3oZD6y9po

-A common question that often arises is: "How often should cats be dewormed?".
-The frequency depends on several factors, including the cat's age, living environment and exposure to potential sources of infection.
+A frequent question is: "How often should cats be dewormed?".
+The best deworming schedule depends on several factors, like your cat's age, lifestyle, and exposure to infection risks.

-Already as kittens, cats should be dewormed at the breeder's premises and dewormed at 12 weeks of age.
-When you bring your kitten home, it is important to ask the breeder if the cat has already been dewormed.
-This ensures that the kitten is protected against parasites from an early age.
+Kittens should ideally be dewormed by the breeder around 12 weeks old.
+When you bring your kitten home, always ask the breeder if they've already been dewormed to ensure they're protected from an early age.

-Outdoor cats that have access to hunting grounds and eat mice, birds or other small animals should be dewormed regularly, usually a couple of times a year.
-This is because these prey can be carriers of parasites.
-It is also important to deworm your cat if you observe any symptoms of worm infection or if you see worms in your cat's vomit or feces.
+Outdoor cats that hunt or eat prey like mice and birds should be dewormed regularly, typically twice a year, as these animals can carry parasites.
+Also, deworm your cat if you see any symptoms of infection or find worms in their vomit or faeces.

-Parasites can play a role in chronic gastrointestinal problems in cats, but they are not the most common cause.
-Over-the-counter deworming products, such as Milbemax, are available from pharmacies.
+While parasites can contribute to chronic digestive issues in cats, they aren't the most common cause.
+Over-the-counter deworming treatments, like Milbemax, are available from most pet retailers and pharmacies.

-The most common types of worms that affect Swedish cats are roundworms and tapeworms.
+The most common worms affecting cats in the UK are roundworms and tapeworms.

 Our app